lake-wg/edhoc/draft-ietf-lake-traces.md

 ## message_2

-R supports the selected cipher suite 2 and not the by I more preferred cipher suite(s) 6, so SUITES_I is acceptable.
+The Responder supports the selected cipher suite 2 and not the by the Initiator more preferred cipher suite(s) 6, so SUITES_I is acceptable.

-R creates an ephemeral key pair for use with the EDHOC key exchange algorithm:
+The Responder creates an ephemeral key pair for use with the EDHOC key exchange algorithm:

 ~~~~~~~~
 Responder's ephemeral private key